Guruvayur temple to convert its silver stock into gold | Law-Order

 - India

-Tonnes of silver articles including ornaments, utensils and other such things, offered at the shrine by devotees, have been kept in a room at the shrine campus for years, sources said.

-Guruvayur Devaswom, the shrine management body, has now entered into an agreement with the India Government Mint at Hyderabad to convert over five tonnes of silver articles in its stock into silver bars.
+Guruvayur Devaswom, the management body of the shrine, has now entered into an agreement with the India Government Mint at Hyderabad to convert over five tonnes of silver articles in its stock into silver bars first.

-At the Mint, the silver articles would be purified before being converted them into the form of bars.

-These silver bars would be transferred to the India Government Mint in Mumbai later and buy gold bars equal to its weight, a top Devaswom official said.
+Then, these silver bars would be transferred to the India Government Mint in Mumbai, and gold bars of equal value will be bought, a top Devaswom official said.

-The gold bars would be deposited at the SBI's bullion branch in Mumbai, he said detailing the plan.

 The shrine has received Rs six crore as interest in this regard, he added.